Coupling, local times, immersions: Equi-filtration couplings of Brownian motion together with local time

-\end{cor} \begin{proof} From the proof of Theorem \ref{thm:isofiltration-coupling}, it follows that for sufficiently small \(\varepsilon\) we can obtain uniformly arbitrarily small probability of the {\equifiltration} coupling failing to couple within an arbitrarily small period of time.
-The corollary then follows by observing that it follows from continuity of Brownian motion and Brownian local time that over a sufficiently small period of time we can ensure that the probability of there being large deviations either of motion or of local time is arbitrarily small. \end{proof}
+\begin{pf} From the proof of Theorem~\ref{thm:isofiltration-coupling}, it follows that for sufficiently small $\varepsilon$ we can obtain uniformly arbitrarily small probability of the {equi-filtration} coupling failing to couple within an arbitrarily small period of time.
+The corollary then follows by observing that it follows from continuity of Brownian motion and Brownian local time that over a sufficiently small period of time we can ensure that the probability of there being large deviations either of motion or of local time is arbitrarily small. \end{pf}